Vapoor/stardust-music-player/README.md

 - **Playlist Persistence**: Playlists are automatically saved to `playlists.txt` and loaded on startup
 - **osu!
 Path Detection**: Automatically detects the standard osu! installation path
 - **Memory Usage**: Designed to handle large song collections efficiently

+## Setup Discord Rich Presence

+If you want to show to everyone that you are using my application (which is kinda cool right ?), here is all the steps.

+1. Install to official [Discord SDK Game library](https://discord.com/developers/docs/developer-tools/game-sdk).
+(This app was tested using the 3.2.1 version only).

+2. Extraction the library into the project into lib folder. **You need to create the lib folder if not already done**.
+The path should be ```root/lib/discord_sdk_game```

+3. Install the application through this [link](https://discord.com/oauth2/authorize?client_id=1389957827065548892) then add it to your discord applications.

+Now rebuild the app, the .bat should inform you if he found or not the SDK.
+If yes, you should now see your profile changing based on what your listening !

 ## Troubleshooting